-This wine is a brilliant, golden color with fresh acidity and notes of honeycomb, orange blossoms and saffron.
-It’s a bottle for the impatient; perfect for drinking in 2021.
-While it begins as a subtle wine, it’s one that grows with each sip, with a concentrated nose of apricot, honey and marzipan and earthy notes of dried citrus.
+This wine is a brilliant, golden color with fresh acidity and notes of honeycomb, orange blossoms, and saffron.
+It’s a bottle for the impatient; perfect for drinking this year.
+While it begins as a subtle wine, it’s one that grows with each sip, with a concentrated nose of apricot, honey, and marzipan, and earthy notes of dried citrus.
 It’s well-rounded and medium-sweet with a velvety texture.

 Best vintage to drink this year: Château d’Yquem Sauternes 2005